 I know this because of one of my earliest clients.
 She was huffing and puffing to pay my 10-part, low fee.
 Then one day she missed a consulting class.
 Why?
 Because she had to buy a car: Only $30,000.

 I’ve had clients who’ve not had $250 to spend, then gone on vacation and blown up $2500

-I’ve had clients who’ve said that have gone and signed up for some sort of pie in the sky for $12,000.
+I’ve had clients who’ve signed up for some sort of pie in the sky for $12,000.
 I know that kind of person.
 I was that kind of person.
 When I was starting up in marketing, I blew up $12-14k on a single workshop when that constituted about a fourth of my annual income.

 So what am I saying here?